minkaotic/front-end-notes/notes/CSS-Layout-Techniques.md

 | `ol`/`ul`/`li` |            |               |

 - `block` elements span the entire width of their container, forcing all subsequent elements to the next line

-- `inline` elements  only span the width of their contents, allowing any inline level element to flow up next to it on the same line. ***NB:** width and height properties, or top/bottom margin or padding settings won't be applied to inline elements*; only left/right margins and padding will work.
+- `inline` elements  only span the width of their contents, allowing any inline level element to flow up next to it on the same line.
+  - ***NB:** width and height properties, or top/bottom margin or padding settings won't be applied to inline elements*; only left/right margins and padding will work.
 - `inline-block`'s main two differences vs. `inline` is that it allows to set a width and height on the element, and that the top and bottom margins/paddings are respected.

-:sparkles: Interesting article on leveraging the display mode as an alternative to using floats: "[The Secret To Designing Website Layouts Without CSS Floats]( https://www.webdesignerdepot.com/2014/07/the-secret-to-designing-website-layouts-without-css-floats/)" :sparkles:
+:sparkles: Display mode can be leveraged as an alternative to using floats: "[The Secret To Designing Website Layouts Without CSS Floats]( https://www.webdesignerdepot.com/2014/07/the-secret-to-designing-website-layouts-without-css-floats/)" :sparkles:

 ### Using `inline-block` to lay out columns
 E.g., to lay out two `div`s as equal width side-by-side columns: